 Britax B-Agile 3

-The Britax B-Agile 3 is a budget-friendly stroller that offers a simple design with high performance at a price point that is better than most.
-This lightweight product has a very easy fold and is small enough to fit in most trunks or be carried with ease.
+The Britax B-Agile 3 is an inexpensive stroller with a simple design and high performance.
+This lightweight product has an effortless fold and is small enough to fit in most trunks or carried with ease.
 The rubber covered handlebar feels good in the hand and is an adequate height for most parents.
-It scored well in ease of setup and has brakes that are easy to set and release.
-This reasonably priced option is a nice looking, quality product that can be used with Britax Click & Go infant car seats and others with additional adapters (sold separately).
-This stroller also scored well in our lightweight stroller review, proving it has what it takes to do double duty as an umbrella product as well.
+It is easy to setup with single action brakes that are easy to use.
+This reasonably priced option is a nice looking, simple option made with quality materials.
+This stroller also performed well in our lightweight stroller review, proving it has what it takes to do double duty as an umbrella product.

 Money Saving Full-size Stroller

 The Baby Jogger City Mini is a lightweight, compact stroller with high scores for maneuverability and weight and folded size.
 This stroller has a very friendly price made even friendlier if you consider its ability to function as a lightweight stroller.
 The City Mini is easy to push and turn with a trike design that makes turning and navigating crowded spaces a breeze.
 We were able to push it one-handed on most flat surfaces, but despite its moniker, it is not suitable for jogging.
 The City Mini has an easy to use harness and recline adjustment, as well as a nice sized storage bin and canopy with two peek-a-boo windows.

 The City Mini may not be the best option for parents who want to go off the beaten path as the plastic wheels and limited suspension will make it frustrating to push and uncomfortable for passengers.
 However, while it only has shocks on the front wheel and a stationary handlebar, it is still a nice product for a very nice price.
 We think if you stick to city streets and running errands, that you'll be happy with the City Mini and what it has to offer for such a wallet-friendly price.